dingodb/dingo-docs/docs-dingo-s3/installation.md

 service          plans                     description
-app-autoscaler   bronze, gold              Scales bound applications in response to load dingo-s3         basic*                    Amazon S3 is storage for the Internet. p-mysql          100mb-dev                 MySQL service for application development and testing redis            shared-vm, dedicated-vm   Redis service to provide a key-value store
+app-autoscaler   bronze, gold              Scales bound applications in response to load dingo-s3         essential*                Amazon S3 is storage for the Internet. p-mysql          100mb-dev                 MySQL service for application development and testing redis            shared-vm, dedicated-vm   Redis service to provide a key-value store